ucsd-cse130/02-random-art/README.md

 $ make turnin
 ```

+or alternatively, just `git push` you code to your github classroom repository.

 ## Problem #1: Tail Recursion

 We say that a function is *tail recursive*
 if every recursive call is a [tail call](https://wiki.haskell.org/Tail_recursion)
-whose value is immediately returned by the procedure.
+whose value is immediately returned by the function.

 ### (a) 15 points